A program to reduce stress and anxiety in school communities.

-More and more educators are recognizing this problem, but don’t know what to do about it.
+More and more educators are recognizing this problem but don’t know what to do about it.
 So we at JLC have come up with a plan to counter chronic stress and anxiety in schools: enter The Reconnection Project.

 The RP works with students, educators, and parents to reduce stress in the entire school community by increasing connection among all three constituencies: We offer programs for educators to teach them how to reduce stress in the classroom.
 We work with parents to explain the cultural factors that are directly and indirectly causing stress and get them rowing in the same direction as school staff, so the kids get consistent messages and support.
 We also work with the adults to reduce their stress levels, as stressed-out teachers and parents cannot effectively help children reduce stress.

 Most importantly, the RP works school-wide to get kids to help kids.
 What we often forget because of what I call “The Bombardment” is that kids are hard-wired the same way they have always been and love to be of service to others.
 We harness that desire to get kids to be of service to EACH OTHER.
-We provide training to high-functioning kids so they can help their classmates and plant the seeds of empathy and, most importantly, connection, in all students.
+We provide training to high-functioning kids so they can help their classmates.
+The RP plants the seeds of empathy and, most importantly, connection, in all students.
 The kids love the face-to-face interaction.
 They love the focus on journey, not results.
 They love learning what makes them tick and overcoming internal obstacles.
 And by helping others they start to relax and feel like they are in control of their lives, no matter where they are at the moment.

 The Causes of Student Stress

-Interestingly, this stress seems pervasive and appears to cut across geographic and socio-economic lines: children from schools of all types are ending up with similar stress, anxiety, abandonment issues, loneliness, and PTSD.
+Interestingly, this stress seems pervasive and appears to cut across geographic and socio-economic lines: children from schools of all types are ending up with similar stress, anxiety, abandonment issues, depression, and PTSD.
 Left untreated, this chronic stress and anxiety can manifest itself in many ways, which range from destructive to deadly: from vaping to sexting to over-functioning to phone addiction to bullying to drug/alcohol use to suicide, the cries for help are everywhere.

 The Great Isolator

-We call stress “The Great Isolator” because so many stress causes many people—children and adults—to retreat within themselves and even cut themselves off from friends and family.
+We call stress “The Great Isolator” because it causes many people—children and adults—to retreat within themselves and even cut themselves off from friends and family.
 With today’s chronic stress, this isolation can also become chronic, and it becomes downright dangerous, as our increasing suicide rate among teens tells us.
 Therefore, a big part of reducing this stress is to develop a framework that forges connection.
 And that is exactly what The Reconnection Project does.

 Here are our brochures that describe the RP in more detail: